 6. International Transfers

-Where we, or third-party companies who we engage with, ‘process’ data (transfer, store) outside of the European Economic Area (“EEA”) we ensure that appropriate security checks are undertaken and that processing is in line with the data protection legislation.
+Where we, or third-party companies who we engage with, ‘process’ data (transfer, store) outside of the of the UK, we ensure that appropriate security checks are undertaken, and that processing is in line with the data protection legislation.

-Where data is processed outside of the EEA, it will be processed by staff operating outside the EEA who work for us or for third party companies engaged by us.
+Where data is processed outside of the UK, it will be processed by staff operating outside the UK who work for us or for third party companies engaged by us.

 7. How we protect the security and confidentiality of your personal data

 All employees are bound by contractual confidentiality clauses in employment contracts, receive mandatory training in data protection and confidentiality and process information under the direction of mandatory policies and procedures.
 Audits are carried out to ensure information recorded and created is accurate, up to date and kept securely.

 Where information is shared with third party organisations, due diligence is undertaken which include security assessments, and contracts and data sharing agreements are in place.